SanderVermeulen/GenomeML/README.md

 # Ideas/to-do
 Implement loop over all assembled genomes to save k-mer csv files (separate bash script)

+At the moment the program only considers non-canonical k-mers.
+Can change this to support canonical k-mers if precision is bad.

 Merge individual csv files to one file to feed into random forest classifier:

 K-mer1	K-mer2	K-mer3	Resistant